A Projection Operator-based Newton Method for the Trajectory Optimization of Closed Quantum Systems: Example: qubit state-to-state control

+To perform an initial comparison between PRONTO and the Krotov method implemented in \cite{KrotovToolkit2019}, we begin by solving the quantum optimal control problem \eqref{eq:qubit_ocp} using Algorithm \ref{alg:Q-PRONTO} subject to $\texttt{tol}=10^{-2}$.

-Now that all parameters are specified we solve the control problem in \cref{eq:qubit_ocp} using the PRONTO method detailed in Algorithm \ref{alg:Q-PRONTO}.
-Figure \ref{fig:result} illustrates the behavior of the control input (top panel) and the population dynamics (bottom panel).
-In the top panel it is evident that the control amplitude does not contain any discontinuities or unbounded energy (as the amplitude is $|u(t)|\le 1$ for all times).
-Both the control amplitude and the population dynamics are qualitatively similar to those given in Figure 1 of Reference~\cite{KrotovToolkit2019}.
+Figure \ref{fig:result} illustrates the behavior of the control input (top panel) and the population dynamics (bottom panel) at each iteration.
+In the top panel it is evident that the control amplitude remains bounded and does not contain any discontinuities .

-Figure \ref{fig:descent} (Top) illustrates the value of the exit condition $-Dg(u_k)\cdot \nu_k\leq\texttt{tol}$ at each iteration.
-Clearly, the method converges after just 3 iterations.
+Figure \ref{fig:descent} (Top) illustrates the value of the exit condition $-Dg(u_k)\circ \nu_k\leq\texttt{tol}$ at each iteration.
+The method meets the desired tolerance after just 3 iterations.
 In Figure \ref{fig:descent} (Bottom) we compare PRONTO to the Krotov method~\cite{KrotovToolkit2019} by plotting the value of the Hilbert-Schmidt distance $1-|\iprod{\psi(T)}1|^2$ obtained by each method at each iteration.
 For this particular example, all PRONTO iterations ended up using the Newton step as opposed to the quasi-Newton step.
 Although the two methods converge to similar results, the convergence rate is quadratic in the case of PRONTO and linear in the case of Krotov.
 This is not surprising since the former is a Newton method, whereas the latter is a gradient descent method.
-Nevertheless, it should be noted that 1) PRONTO iterations are more computationally intensive than Krotov, and 2) the computational complexity of the two methods may scale differently.

-Although additional and preferably independent studies, like those in Ref.~\cite{Comparing_qcontrol}, are required to formally compare PRONTO to existing methods such as CRAB~\cite{CRAB2011}, GRAPE~\cite{Khaneja_Brockett_2001}, Krotov~\cite{Krotov1}, and DRAG~\cite{DRAG2009}, we believe that PRONTO has the potential to position itself as another valuable tool in the quantum optimal control arsenal.